TrendingTechnology/react-native-navigation-library/README.md

 }
 ```

+You can also turn animations off -- this can be useful if you want a slightly faster development workflow.

 # Testing

-One strength of this library is that you can write end to end and integration tests with your navigations.
+One strength of this library is that you can write end to end and integration tests

 This library uses Animated apis -- if you're testing with jest, you can mock them out in your environment setup file like this: